mistyliao/cis-195-f21/apps/app-7/app-7.md

 The [Firebase documentation](https://firebase.google.com/docs/database/ios/read-and-write) should be used to complete this app.

 ## Requirements
-* When the app opens, the map automatically zooms until it is centered on Penn campus.
+* When the app opens, the map automatically zooms until it is centered on Penn campus (watch the demo video for guidance on how to do this!).
 * Displayed on the map are 6 eggs.
 * Tapping on an egg displays a callout view, containing:
     - A label with the text "Egg <ID>".